 Can Gesso be Applied over Varnish?

-Most of you out there will probably want to use acrylic paint for painting their furniture.
+Most of you out there will probably want to use acrylic paint for painting your furniture.
 I personally love acrylic paints and it is a solid choice for painting wood.
 But you should not apply acrylic paint directly on varnish because water-based paints will not stick to surfaces, that have been treated with varnish.
 Most artists among you will probably ask themselves if you have to prime a surface for acrylic paint why not use gesso?
 It works fine for canvas so why should it not work on varnished wood?
 Well, the answer is quite simple.

 You can use gesso over varnish but only on some, very rarely used types of varnishes.
 Because of that, it is recommended to sand the surface before applying any gesso to it.
 Just to make sure, that the gesso can get a grip on the wooden surface.